 - Chemotherapy – vincristine, cisplatin

 These conditions lead to inflammation and injury to the nerve tissue.
 Sometimes peripheral neuropathy is caused by pressure or nerve trauma.
-This can occur in the setting of ulnar neuropathy – funny bone pain – usually in patients that rest their elbows on flat surfaces for prolonged periods of time.
-This is also the case with carpal tunnel syndrome – a very common cause of wrist pain.
+This can occur in the setting of ulnar neuropathy – funny bone pain – usually in patients that rest their elbows on flat surfaces for prolonged periods.
+This is also the case with carpal tunnel syndrome – a widespread cause of wrist pain.
 The median nerve is a nerve that courses underneath the wrist.
 Any condition that puts pressure on the wrist - such as obesity, pregnancy, wrist overuse – can lead to nerve injury and wrist pain.

 Peripheral neuropathy is a common condition that is frequently evaluated in the primary care clinic.
 This disease often requires referral to a neurology specialist.
 Approximately 2.4% of Americans have peripheral neuropathy.
-In the United States, the prevalence of the condition is about 8% in people age 65 years or greater.
+In the United States, the prevalence is about 8% in people age 65 years or greater.

 The most common symptom of include: